A publication agreement is a legal contract between you & your publisher. Among other things, it determines:

 This termination right would go into effect during a 5-year period beginning 35 years after the grant of rights to the publisher, or if you have granted publication rights, beginning either 35 years after publication or 40 years after the grant of rights, whichever comes first.

 For more information terminating publisher rights, including the requirements for claiming this right, see the Columbia Law School "Keep Your Copyright" guide on Termination.

 Image Credit: "Press to cancel" by Tom Magliery via Flickr

 Another option for regaining rights that have been transferred to a publisher is through rights reversion.

 Many publishing contracts, particularly for books, contain a reversion clause allowing the author to request that rights be reverted back to him once the book has been out of print or otherwise unavailable on the market for a period of time.

-Even if you have a contract that lacks a reversion clause, it is possible to negotiate rights reversion with a publisher if you find that you work is currently out of circulation.
+Even if you have a contract that lacks a reversion clause, it is possible to negotiate rights reversion with a publisher if you find that your work is currently out of circulation.

-For more information about regaining rights to published work through reversion, the Authors Alliance provides a comprehensive resource in its guide Understanding Rights Reversion.
+For more information about regaining rights to published work through reversion, the Authors Alliance provides comprehensive resources in its Rights Reversion Portal.